 1. Introduction

-Already since the very first reports concerning the bending ionic electroactive polymer (IEAP) actuators, the researchers have described the „back-relaxation“ effect – an actuator excited with DC voltage, instead of holding its bent state, relaxes slowly back towards its initial shape.
+Already since the very first reports concerning the bending ionic electroactive polymer (IEAP) actuators, researchers have described the back-relaxation effect – an actuator excited with DC voltage, instead of holding its bent state, relaxes slowly back towards its initial shape.
 This behavior is commonly treated as a shortcoming of IEAP actuators, decreasing their ability to deliver a constant peak force to target, limiting their frequency range, and hindering their exact control.
-There have been several attempts to slower the rate of back-relaxation by choosing an opportune combination of separator, electrodes or mobile ions.
+There have been several attempts to slower the rate of back-relaxation by choosing an opportune combination of separator, electrodes, or mobile ions.
 Nevertheless, there is no report claiming that in the case of some IEAP material this holdback is completely eliminated.

-Supposedly the phenomenon of back-relaxation is studied almost only in the case of „old-type“ ionic polymer-metal composites (IPMC).
+Supposedly, the phenomenon of back-relaxation is studied almost only in the case of „old-type“ ionic polymer-metal composites (IPMC).
 It is a wet ion exchange polymer membrane covered with thin metal electrodes on both sides.
-[X7] For typical IPMC with platinum electrodes, when a voltage is applied across the thickness direction, the electromechanical transduction occurs due to the motion of the cations along with the water molecules.
-As a result, one face of IPMC withers and shrinks and the opposite face protracts due to swelling with water and ions.
+[1]For typical IPMC with platinum electrodes, when a voltage is applied across the thickness direction, the electromechanical transduction occurs due to the motion of the cations along with the water molecules.
+As a result, one face of IPMC withers and shrinks, while the opposite face protracts due to the swelling of water and ions.
 This generates warping of the whole laminate.
 The resulting fast bending motion toward the cathode is followed by a slow relaxation towards the anode, while IPMC as the whole still remains bent.
 If now the input of this actuator is shorted, the actuator performs a sharp movement towards its initial state, but will usually outdistance.
-The steps of this process are depicted in Fig. 1.
-The speed of back-relaxation is reported being dependent on the type of polymer membrane, solvent, cations, etc. [X6].
-It is commonly believed that the slow relaxation happens due to the water diffusion out of the strained polymer matrix.
-[X7] Most of the proposed electromechanical models describing the behavior of IPMC, just neglect the phenomenon of back-relaxation.
-[XXX] One of the few exceptions is presented by Bao et al. [X3], proposing the model of IPMC without and with the back-relaxation by adding a separate relaxation time constant.
-[X8] kirjeldab ka midagi.
+The steps of this process are depicted in figure 1.
+The speed of back-relaxation is reported being dependent on the type of polymer membrane, solvent, cations, etc. [2].
+It is commonly believed that the slow relaxation happens due to the water diffusion out of the strained polymer matrix [1].
+Most of the proposed electromechanical models describing the behavior of IPMC, just neglect the phenomenon of back-relaxation.
+One of the few exceptions is presented by Bao et al. [3], proposing the model of IPMC without and with the back-relaxation by adding a separate relaxation time constant.
+[4]kirjeldab ka midagi.